sugarlabs/musicblocks/guide/README.md

 3. Voices
 ---------

-Each *Start* block runs as a separate voice in Music blocks.
-(When you click on the Run button, all of the Start blocks are run concurrently.)
+Each *Start* block runs as a separate voice in Music Blocks.
+(When you click on the Run button, all of the *Start* blocks are run concurrently.)

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/voices1.svg'</img>